In this article, you can learn how to search for content in Happeo.

 Wide Search

-To perform a wide search, type something into the Search Bar and press Enter.
+Type something into the Search Bar and press Enter to perform a wide search.
 This will show you the top results.

-On the left side of the page, you can find filters, specifically section filters and app filters such as Happeo’s Search Connectors and other Search Connectors (integrated apps) you’ve installed from the App Marketplace.
+You can find filters on the left side of the page, specifically section filters and app filters such as Happeo’s Search Connectors and other Search Connectors (integrated apps) you’ve installed from the App Marketplace.

 By default, you will be presented with the All Results filter, but you can click one of the filters to reorganize your search results.